 Analyze the Evaluation Criteria Weighting

-If "implementation timeline" receives 25% of total scoring weight, the client is signaling urgency.
+If "implementation timeline" receives substantial scoring weight, the client is signaling urgency.
 Your response should emphasize rapid deployment, phased go-lives, and your team's availability to start immediately.

 Decode the Background Section